Shane phillips

 Recent consulting projects

-In November 2023, Shane presented a report to the Reno City Council on recommendations to reform housing and land use policies and improve affordability citywide.
+Shane was commissioned to evaluate City of Reno housing policies and suggest reforms to improve affordability.
 The full report can be found here.
-A video of the brief presentation and Q&A with the council and mayor is here.
+He also presented his findings to the Reno City Council; a video of the brief presentation and Q&A with the council and mayor is here.

 Recent Speaking engagements